-The molded brick panel is shipped separately, but is required to contain heat and provide an attractive interior.

-It will deteriorate over time and will need occasional replacement.
-Small hairline cracks and discoloration are normal and do not affect its safety.

-Cracks in the mortar may occur and do not affect the safety of the fireplace.
-If mortar falls out of the joints and metal is exposed, replace or patch the mortar.
+- The molded brick panel is shipped separately, but required to contain heat and provide an attractive interior. - It will deteriorate over time and will need occasional replacement.
+Small hairline cracks and discoloration are normal and do not affect its safety. - Cracks in the mortar may occur and do not affect the safety of the fireplace. - (See Molded Brick Panel Maintenance, Section 4.F.)

 WARNING!
 Risk of Fire!
 DO NOT burn fireplace without molded brick panel.
-Use only molded brick panel supplied by Hearth & Home Technologies.
+Use only panels supplied by Hearth & Home Technologies.